 - The Earth’s circumference is approximately 1.58 billion inches, so you’d have to walk around the planet 5.8 billion times.

 - As of 2015, the best estimates for the number of trees on the planet was three trillion.
 Imagine that there was one single acorn hidden in one of those three trillion trees, and you were tasked with finding it on the first guess.
 Your odds of success are approximately three million times greater than picking a perfect bracket.

 But we’ve already said that the 1 in 9.2 quintillion figure is a bit disingenuous.
 Others have tried to refine the rough estimate.

-But until that happens, keep ignoring that little voice in your head, and take solace in the fact that you don’t have to be anywhere near perfect to win.
+But until all Americans come together to proficiently fill out unique brackets, keep ignoring that little voice in your head, and take solace in the fact that you don’t have to be anywhere near perfect to win.
 In the past eight years of our Bracket Challenge Game, winners have averaged just 49.8 correct games in their brackets.
 Now that is achievable.